PurpleAxe/miniproject-grad-portal-8-2023/libs/app/inbox/feature/README.md

-# app-inbox-feature
+# app-inbox-featrue

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test app-inbox-feature` to execute the unit tests.
+Run `nx test app-inbox-featrue` to execute the unit tests.